St Bernadette’s Primary School

 Girls: Grey skirt/trousers, pale blue blouse, school tie and either wine or grey cardigan, sweatshirts.

-School Uniform may be ordered directly from Logoxpres or School Trends via their website.
+School Uniform may be ordered directly from Logoxpres or School Trends via their websites.

-For P.E. lessons children must wear T shirt, shorts and trainers.
+For P.E. lessons children must wear a blue or white T shirt, dark shorts and trainers.